VincentTam/vincenttam.github.io/source/_posts/2014-06-05-mathjax-in-octopress-via-https.markdown

 answer, I knew what to do next—I added an `s` after `http` in each URL of the Google Fonts used.[^5]  After that, I generated and previewed the site.
 Although
-![the orangle warning triangle][WarningTriangle] still appeared on the left of the address bar, the Google Fonts used in the blog *weren't* blocked anymore.
+![the orangle warning triangle][WarningTriangle]{:.nobd} still appeared on the left of the address bar, the Google Fonts used in the blog *weren't* blocked anymore.

 ### Fixing MathJax